symbol/symbol-docs/source/getting-started/first-application.rst

 *************************

 Accounts change the blockchain state through transactions.
-Once an account announces a transaction, if properly formed, the server will return an OK response.
+Once an account announces a transaction, the server will return an OK response if it is properly formed.

-Receiving an OK response does not mean the transaction is valid, or included in a block.
+However, receiving an OK response does not mean the transaction is valid or included in a block.
+For example, the transaction could be rejected because the issuer does not have enough |networkcurrency|, the message set is too large, or the fee set is too low.

-A good practice is to **monitor transactions** before being announced.
+A good practice is to **monitor transactions** before being announced to know when they get confirmed or rejected by the network.

-In a new terminal, monitor which transactions involving the ticket vendor's address are confirmed and which of them are rejected by the network.
+In a new terminal, monitor which transactions involving the ticket vendor's address are confirmed and which are rejected by the network.

 .. code-block:: bash